Cell and Gene Therapy: What it is & How it Treats Diseases | Allucent

 Conclusions

 Cellular and gene therapies both use the body’s own cells and genetic information to fight diseases but do so in different ways.
 Cellular therapy uses actual cells as the therapy, whereas gene therapy alters the genetic material of a patient.
 Both types of therapies offer huge promise to treating and curing diseases that until recently had no treatment options.
-While any drug development program can face pitfalls and uncertainties, developing cellular and gene therapies often present unique challenges above and beyond those encountered for small molecule drugs.
+While any drug development program can face pitfalls and uncertainties, developing cellular and gene therapies often presents unique challenges above and beyond those encountered for small molecule drugs.
 Allucent’s senior consultants and scientists have extensive experience in developing cellular and gene therapies.
-Whatever your drug development need — contact us to learn more about our services and how Allucent can help maximize your success.
+Whatever your drug development needs — contact us to learn more about our services and how Allucent can help maximize your success.